Matt Cain: Perfect game

-On June 13, 2012, in a 10–0 victory, Cain threw the 22nd perfect game in MLB history, against the Houston Astros, striking-out a career-high 14 batters (tying Sandy Koufax for the most strikeouts in a perfect game).
-It was the first perfect game for the Giants franchise (first in San Francisco), the ninth in NL history, the fifth no-hitter thrown by MLB pitchers in 2012, and the second perfect game of the season after Chicago White Sox pitcher Philip Humber threw one on April 21.
-Cain threw 125 pitches, the most by a pitcher in a perfect game, and received the most run support ever for a pitcher throwing a perfect game.
+On June 13, 2012, at AT&T Park, in a 10–0 win over the Houston Astros, Cain threw the 22nd perfect game in MLB history and struck out a career-high 14 batters, tying Sandy Koufax for the most strikeouts in a perfect game.
+It was the first perfect game for the Giants franchise (first in San Francisco), the ninth in NL history, the fifth no-hitter thrown by MLB pitchers in 2012, and the second of three perfect games of the season, a major league record, after Chicago White Sox pitcher Philip Humber threw one on April 21.
+Cain threw 125 pitches, the most by a pitcher in a perfect game, and received the second-most run support ever for a pitcher throwing a perfect game.
 Cain also singled against Rhiner Cruz and scored in the fifth inning.
 San Francisco Mayor Ed Lee, in recognition of the perfect game, presented Cain with the key to the city and made a proclamation that June 13 every year will be known as "Matt Cain Day".
 In addition, Cain set a franchise record for a single-game score at 101 and is currently the first and only Giants pitcher to break the 100 barrier.

 2013

 Cain started on Opening Day for the Giants in 2013.
 He pitched six shutout innings before being removed due to a high pitch count; however, Kershaw threw a shutout, and the Dodgers beat the Giants 4–0.
 On April 7, Cain threw two no-hit innings before giving up nine runs in the third inning and getting removed from the game, becoming the first Giants to allow nine runs in an inning since Ernie Shore in 1912.
 The Cardinals beat the Giants 14–3.

 On August 23 against the Pirates, Cain was hit by Gaby Sánchez's line drive in the pitching arm, and was placed on the 15-day disabled list for the first time in his career.

 Cain would finish the season with a record of 8–10 in 30 starts.
 For the first time since 2006, Cain's ERA sat in the 4's, finishing with an exact 4.00 ERA.